TriptiWani/Talk2Me/README.md

 ## Nice to have:
 Below listed are the features I would like to implement further to this:
 - Chats between two users only
-- Display status for each user
+- Display status for each user - DONE
 - Camera preview for photos,gifs
 - Detect when the user is typing
 - Password reset via mailer